 ARTURO GOMEZ Arturo is a conscientious and responsible young man that wants to make a difference in his community by leading other students away from gangs, drugs, and dropping out of school through the Abuelito Project and Generation Green Club, where he is president.
 He will attend Reedley Community College and then transfer to a university.
 Arturo’s dream is to earn a BA in agriculture business and work in a different capacity in the fields, where his parents have labored for years as farmworkers.

-MONICA GORDILLO Monica is a grateful for all her blessings and has thought a lot about her future.
+MONICA GORDILLO Monica is one of seven siblings in her family.
+Like herself, all her siblings excel in academics.
+She is grateful for all her blessings and has thought a lot about her future.
 Her immediate goal is to get a nursing degree at California State University, Fresno.
 As soon as she becomes a nurse, Monica wants to provide for her farmworker parents who work very hard to provide the basics for the family.
-Monica states,” I plan on giving back to my parents everything they provided me with, little by little each month, so they can use it to spend on themselves.
+Monica states,” I plan on giving back to my parents everything they provided me with so they can use it to spend on themselves.
 I also plan on giving to charities so in that way I will help others.”

 MIRIAM GUTIERREZ Miriam is the youngest of five children and her dream is to become a medical doctor after she graduates from University of California, Irvine.
 She hopes to work at Valley Children’s Hospital and impact the lives of many children.
 Her parents, who work in the fields and packing houses, motivate Miriam to excel in school because she has seen how hard her father works to support the family.
 No doubt Miriam will be a great asset to her community.